emeryray2002/mcp-secops-v3/README.md

 # Chronicle SecOps MCP Server

-This is an MCP (Multimodal Capability Platform) server for interacting with Google's Chronicle Security Operations suite.
+This is an MCP (Model Context Protocol) server for interacting with Google's Chronicle Security Operations suite.

 ## Installing in Claude Desktop